-XVII.
+XVI.
 DURATION OF AGREEMENT

-This Agreement shall remain in effect for a period of five (5) years after the date it takes effect (the date the last party signs) unless it is terminated prior to that time.
-Six (6) months prior to the conclusion of the five-year period, GDOT will notify all parties in writing and request an amendment of the duration pursuant to Stipulation XIV.
-If any party objects to extending the Agreement, or proposes additional amendments, GDOT will consult with the parties to consider amendments or other actions to avoid termination.
+This Agreement shall remain in effect for a period of five (5) years after the date it takes effect (the date the last party signs), unless it is terminated prior to that time.
+Ninety (90) days prior to the conclusion of the five-year period, GDOT will notify all parties in writing.
+If there are no objections from consulting parties, the term of the Agreement will automatically be extended for an additional five (5) years.
+If any party objects to extending the Agreement, or proposes amendments, GDOT will consult with the parties to consider amendments or other actions to avoid termination.

-XVIII.
+XVII.
 INCORPORATION OF WHEREAS CLAUSES